gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 times and rules as the traffic DTLS connections and is implemented by following the rules described in {{parallel-dtls}}.

-DTLS Restart DCI can either be DTLS-RESTART-0 or DTLS-RESTART-1, the value in use is the Current Restart DCI whilst the other is the next Restart DCI.
+The next DTLS Restart DCI is computed as described in {{add-dtls-connection}}.

 The handshake of further DTLS Restart Connection is sequenced as follows: